 Don’t worry.
 This guide will provide you with all you need to know about removing paint with white spirit.

 Here are the tools that you need:

 - A bottle or keg of white spirit

 - Clean rags

-Here is a quick rundown on how to remove paint with white spirit:
+Here is a quick rundown on how to do it: